No More Window Pain

 These gas savings so far in this six month period average 19.5% lower per month compared to last year, when taking into account weather compensation, and are equivalent to a carbon emissions reduction of 15,306kgCO2e (based on most recent DEFRA conversion factors).

-UEL applied to the Salix lighting retrofit program in order to install LED lighting in Arthur Edwards at no up-front cost to the University.
+UEL applied to the Salix lighting retrofit programme in order to install LED lighting in Arthur Edwards at no up-front cost to the University.
 Over three months, 1027 new LED lights were installed throughout the building.
 Arthur Edwards occupants have given good feedback on the new lights, saying that they are an improvement on the old ones, particularly in the research labs.
 Annual kWh savings from the new lights will be equivalent to a carbon emissions reduction of 68,309kgCO2e.

 The Arthur Edwards year-long project represents a new way forward for UEL to look at energy efficiency in our buildings.